flopezag/tutorials.secured-OrionLD/docs/index.md

 }
 ```

+Therefore, we can confirm that the Personal Data was not created into the CEF Context Broker.

 ### PEP Proxy - Accessing Orion-LD with an Authorization - Data owners (e.g. Ole)

+The users under this organization only should have permissions to access and modify their own data.

 #### :three::five: Request

-The users under this organization only had permissions to access and modify their own data.

 ```bash
 export TOKEN=$(http --form POST 'http://localhost:3005/oauth2/token' \